If You've Ever Wondered What Vegans Actually Eat, This Is For You

 “What I Ate Today” videos and illustrious grocery store hauls for meal ideas.

-“I think meal planning is really tough for most people, so seeing what their favorite
+“I think meal planning is really tough for most people, so seeing what their favourite

 vegan FoodTubers, or social celebrities are eating inspires them to create more exciting